-With a national forest, a state recreational forest and a state park, there are a wealth of things for families with children to do in the great outdoors in Transylvania County this summer.
+With a national forest, a state recreational forest and a state park, there is a wealth of things for families with children to enjoy in Transylvania County this autumn.

 At 11 miles from the forest’s entrance is the Cradle of Forestry.
 The Cradle houses a Forest Discovery Center, which includes 15 hands-on activities.
 Also on the grounds are exhibits, including a steam engine.
 DuPont State Recreational Forest and Gorges State Park have many trails perfect for hiking, mountain biking or horse riding, plus trail destinations to many waterfalls and other sites.

 The following are some of the many other options for family friendly fun:

 In Brevard, Franklin Park has a wonderful play area for children.
 Basketball and tennis courts are open — and free — on the grounds of the Silvermont Mansion on East Main Street in Brevard.
 The park is open from 8 a.m. until 10 p.m. every day.
 The park also has a new playground.

 The Transylvania County Library on South Broad Street in Brevard has several programs throughout the year while Rockin’ Bowl bowling alley (828-884-2695) on U.S. 64 in Brevard and the Co-ed Theatre (828-883-2200) on West Main Street provide other distractions.

 The Transylvania County Parks and Recreation Department provides activities.
 The department’s activity center is located on Ecusta Road behind Pisgah Forest Elementary School.
 In the center’s gym, there are courts for basketball, volleyball and badminton.
 The center also has gymnastic equipment.